-The days and meals when other day care children are present and your children are participating in the meal service with them.
+On days and for meals when other day care children are present and your children are participating in the meal service with them.

-You may only claim the meals and days that have been approved for your program.
+You may claim the meals and days that have been approved for your program.

 You may claim a maximum of two meals and one snack, or one meal and two snacks per child per day.